Nagendra1997/mesibo-documentation/private_apis.md

 To do this you need to synchronize the contacts with the mesibo backend which has a list of all users who are using the demo app.
 First, you need to obtain the list of contacts stored on your device and validate them.
 Next you send the list of contacts to the backend and mark them as synchronized.
 This is convenient because in the future when you need to sync again you only need to send the contacts which are not previously synced up.

+To use this the token generated must be by authenticating a phone number.

 For contact synchronization in the demo app, mesibo provides the following private API
 ```